spaghetti-source/algorithm/README.md

 Algorithm
 =========
-Implementations of typical algorithms.
+Simple C++ implementations of algorithms.

+These codes are for understanding ideas of algorithms, so not optimized for the performance.

-You can use these codes for any purpose without warranty.
+You can use these codes for any purpose without warranty, but I recommend you to "re-implement" the code yourself.

-Contact: e-mail: maehara@prefield.com / twitter: @tmaehara
+Contact me: e-mail: maehara@prefield.com / twitter: @tmaehara